 Electronic Reporting and Electronic Monitoring

 SC14 may review any updated findings or information from the EMandER WG Chair on science issues related to EMandER.
 SC14 will review the outcomes of the ERandEM WG which met immediately before SC14.

+Working Paper